Why Is My Car Insurance So Expensive?

 Look for discounts

 Most car insurance companies offer discounts to help their customers save money on their car insurance bills.
-Remember that the amount you can save and how you qualify varies by insurance company.
+Remember that the amount you can save and how you qualify vary by insurance company.

 Common car insurance discounts